Louder Than Love: Legacy

-In 2010, Soundgarden released a music video for the song "Get on the Snake".

 Packaging and title

 The album's cover art, photographed by Charles Peterson, features a black and white picture of Cornell.
 Cornell called the album cover "the quintessential angry young man".
 Regarding the title, Cornell said, "It's sort of making fun of heavy metal bravado.
 Metal bands would say Louder Than Thunder or something.
 So Louder Than Love, what is Louder Than Love?"
 Kim Thayil said that the band really wanted to call the album Louder Than Fuck.

 The album's graphic designer, Art Chantry said about the title on the 2009 book Grunge Is Dead: The Oral History of Seattle Rock Music: